Sitka-Sound-Science-Center/wwu_salmon_computer_game/DeathScreen_text.md

 ### <ins>End of Level:</ins>
 River Level Complete!\
-You succesfully transformed into a smolt, and made it to the Ocean!
+You succesfully transformed from an Alevin, to a Fry, to a Smolt, and now begin your life as an Adult in the Ocean

 ## **Ocean:**